nakujaproject/rodneyResearch/Airframe/03cfd.md

 - The geometry and physical bounds of the problem can be defined using computer aided design (CAD).
 From there, data can be suitably processed (cleaned-up) and the fluid volume (or fluid domain) is extracted.
 - The volume occupied by the fluid is divided into discrete cells (the mesh).
 The mesh may be uniform or non-uniform, structured or unstructured, consisting of a combination of hexahedral, tetrahedral, prismatic, pyramidal or polyhedral elements.
-- The physical modeling is defined – for example, the equations of fluid motion + enthalpy + radiation + species conservation
+- Physical modeling is defined – for example, the equations of fluid motion + enthalpy + radiation + species conservation
 - Boundary conditions are defined.
 This involves specifying the fluid behaviour and properties at all bounding surfaces of the fluid domain.
 For transient problems, the initial conditions are also defined.
 - The simulation is started and the equations are solved iteratively as a steady-state or transient.
 - Finally, a postprocessor is used for the analysis and visualization of the resulting solution.